rarabzad/Pavics_tools/README.md

 - `numpy` for numerical operations
 - `siphon` for accessing THREDDS Data Server (TDS) catalogs
 - `requests` for downloading the external script
+- `re` for for standard data anlyses
+- `shapely` for spatial data analyses

 ### Importing the `ESPO_G6_R2_Downloader` Function